CesarChretien/KotlinMeetupApp/README.md

 After installing, choose **Check out project from Version Control** -> **Git** and put as **Git Repository URL**: https://github.com/CesarChretien/KotlinMeetupApp

-Run the project and happy hacking!

 ## This is the master branch

 This branch contains the completed project.
-If you're in a rush, out of time or need to save the world but you *really* want to see the final product, check out this branch and run it. :) Otherwise you can check out [step-1](https://github.com/CesarChretien/KotlinMeetupApp/tree/step-1).
+If you're in a rush, out of time or need to save the world but you *really* want to see the final product, just run the project by running it. :) Otherwise you can check out [step-1](https://github.com/CesarChretien/KotlinMeetupApp/tree/step-1) by typing the following in your console:
+`git checkout step-1`

 ## Navigation